What To Put In A Wildfire “Go Bag”

 • Extra cash (smaller bills and coins).

-It is important to remember that credit or debit cards may not work in disaster situations, especially when power lines are down.
-Carrying cash, including small bills and coins, ensures you can buy essential items.
+It is essential to remember that credit or debit cards may not function properly in disaster situations, especially when power lines are down.
+Carrying cash, including small bills and coins, allows you to buy essential items.
 Coins also come in handy for payphones if mobile networks fail.
 Communication devices such as two-way radios may be necessary in case phone lines are down and mobile phones aren’t working.

 Your first aid kit should include: